kenanjahicc/learning-app-issues/README.md

 - Allows teachers to manage their profile, availability, and pricing.

 **4.6 Booking page:**
 - Allows students to book private classes with a selected teacher by selecting a date and time slot.
-- Provides options for payment, cancellation, and rescheduling.
 - Sends confirmation emails to both the student and the teacher.

 **4.7 Class page:**